 In this section you might also include a provision like this (we’ve included it in our sample bylaws):

 What this means is that, if you inadvertently include something in your bylaws that doesn’t comply with what it says in the Act (which can happen!), it doesn’t mean your bylaws are invalid as a whole.
 It also means that if there is a conflict between your bylaws and the Act, the Act wins.
 If you choose to make your bylaws stricter than the Act in some ways, then your bylaws will take precedent.
 For example:

 In this section of the bylaws you will define membership in the co-operative and outline some key processes to govern members.
 The most important part is the qualifications or requirements of membership.
-In short, what does it take to become a member of the co-op?
+In short, what does it take to become a member?
 This section outlines who can become a member and the process they need to follow to apply for membership.
 Typically, an individual must meet a minimum age requirement.
 They must submit an application for membership.
 They must purchase the minimum number of membership shares.
 Also, they must agree to support the co-op.